 I’ve been to Thailand on a few occasions and have completely fallen in love with the place.
-It’s the one destination that I always long to go back to no matter how many times I’ve been there.
-To me, the perfect Thai holiday combines sipping an overly strong bucket of Sang Som in Koh San road, while sitting in the sweltering heat surrounded by the smell of overheated dumpster and drain water (for the full experience), with the tranquillity of a beautiful beach adventure.
+It’s the one destination that we always long to go back to no matter how many times I’ve been there.
+To me, the perfect Thai holiday combines sipping an overly strong bucket of Sang Som in Koh San road, while sitting in the sweltering heat surrounded by the smell of overheated dumpster and drain water (for the full experience), balanced with the tranquillity of a beautiful beach adventure.
 These are the things that holiday photos can’t show you, but those who have been there will know all too well what I mean.

 The cities have an indescribable buzz in the air and the beaches are generally overrun with influencers and tourist who are trying to get the perfect Instagram photo.
 But the local people are friendly, there are still quiet beaches if you know where to look, the massages are a cure for any travel back-pain and the food is exquisitely spicy.

 Thai basil beef is one of my favourite easy and quick to make Thai dishes and can be found in most eateries throughout Thailand, but as with most local dishes, it can be quite spicy so be careful.
 If you make this at home it’s easier to control the heat, I personally don’t like a lot of spice when at home so have left the chilly out on occasion.
-Here is my version of Thai Basil Beef:

 Thai Inspired Basil Beef (Pad Gra Prow)